-Not much measuring goes around except for marking lines on the ground concrete slab to start with raising of the inner and outer brick/block walls upwards.
-All is done mainly on the initial brick count.
-Measurements are in both, in Inches and Metric.
+Not much measuring is needed except for marking lines on the ground concrete slab in order to start raising the inner and outer brick or block walls.
+All is done mainly with that initial brick count.
+Measurements are in both, Inches and Metric.

 Total ground surface area: 65" x 79.5" OR 1655mm x 2020mm

 Internal dome size: 82cm wide x 92cm deep OR 32" wide x 36" deep